eric-purrington/ReadMe_Generator/Develop/test.md

 To install necessary dependencies, run the following command:

 ```
-npm i
+jkld
 ```

 ## Usage

-After clone make a copy of .env.sample, and fill in your environement variables.
+jkl;

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the Apache License 2.0 license.

 ## Contributing

-Hit me up on slack - I have lots for you to do.
+jkl

 ## Tests